 - Formaldehyde and styrene: From photocopiers and toner printers·

 - Chlorine in treated water

-- Medical X-rays;·
+- Medical X-rays

 - UV radiation

-A. Life style factors that deplete this antioxidant include:
+Q: What lifestyles affect Glutathione levels?A: Life style factors that deplete this antioxidant include:

 - Poor diet: It has to work hard to cover for missing or insufficient nutrients and antioxidants.